ernsasori1995/HbA1C-predictor/README.md

 Americans.
 This was done to address the health problems of African Americans in two rural counties in Virginia.
 To target smoking behavior, a smoking cessation program was designed and implemented by church groups.
-This program combined one-on-one counseling with two counselors as well as self-help materials and community-wide activities.
+This program combined one-on-one counseling with two counselors, self-help materials, and community-wide activities.
 To measure the effectiveness of the intervention, respondents were recontacted after 18 months through a door-to-door survey to evaluate smoking cessation, stages of change, and exposure to the intervention.
 For more information about the original studies see:
 1) Willems JP, Saunders JT, DE Hunt, JB Schorling: Prevalence of coronary heart disease risk